jomeno/crushlush/README.md

 # crushlush
-A small ASP.NET music playlist app
+Write a small music playlist app.
+Write a test for it when done.